-From this article, you will always find out how to calculate depreciation expense and how to calculate accumulated depreciation.
+From this article, you will know how to calculate depreciation expense and how to calculate accumulated depreciation.

 What is depreciation? — the depreciation definition

 The more formal definition of depreciation says that it is the method of calculating the cost of an asset over its lifespan.
 In accounting, depreciation is perceived as a method of reallocating the cost of a tangible asset over its useful lifespan.
 To fully understand this approach, let's study the following situation.

 When a company purchases a highly valuable tangible asset (e.g., machinery, vehicle), such a large expense can have a substantial impact on the yearly income statement of the company.
 Thus, to omit the sharp changes in the income statement, in the accounting books, the purchase of expensive assets is smoothed in the accounting books by presenting the asset as an expense over its useful lifetime.
 It means that each year, only a part of the value of an asset is posted as current expenses.
 Such an approach allows the company to evenly spread the costs over the whole period of use.

 Methods of depreciation

 In practice, several different methods for calculating depreciation are used.
 These methods can be either based on the passage of time or the level of usage of the asset.
 The following depreciation methods can be applied to different types of tangible assets: